Documentation

 Prerequisites

-Create OpenClaw Connection from Dashboard
+Create Integration API Key from Dashboard

 Install Option A: SKILL.md Only